sarahizabel7/node-typescript-mongo-api/README.md

 - `start` - Run the transpiled app
 - `build` - Transpile TypeScript to ES6,
-- `dev` - To run the app without transpile to ES6
+- `dev` - Transpile TypeScript to ES6 and run the transpiled app with Nodemon

 ## License